Hanna Kielar6 minute read

 Depending on the number of people in your household, your washer and dryer units might see a lot of action in a week.
 Because of this, the average lifespan of a dryer unit is 13 years (we’ll cover washing machines later in the post.)

-You won’t want to push your dryer beyond this because an older or defective dryer can cause home fires, or on a smaller scale, damage to your clothing.
+You won’t want to push your dryer beyond this because an older or defective dryer can cause home fires or damage to your clothing.
 Here are some signs it’s time to buy a new dryer:

 If you’re unconcerned about looks and don’t have a combination washer-dryer unit or a stacked set, it’s totally fine to replace one at a time.
 However, if your washing machine starts acting up, it’s time for it to go.
 Here are some common signs: